gagandeepahuja09/go-practice/distributed-computing/Channels/ChannelsAndDataCommunication.md

 * In naive multiplexing, change from i := 0 to i := 1 and we will start getting a deadlock error. ==> fatal error: all goroutines are asleep.
 * This is because we keep on waiting for something to be sent on channel 0 but it is never sent.
 All other channels have to keep on waiting on channel 0 but since nothing is sent, it results in a deadlock.
 * Multiplexing helps us keep on waiting on multiple channels without blocking other channels while acting on a message once it is available on a channel.

+Syntax For Multiplexing:
+select {
+    case <-ch1:
+    // Statements to execute if ch1 receives a message case val := <-ch2:
+    // Statements to execute if ch2 receives a message and keep the value of it in val variable.
+}

+* It is possible that by the time select statement is to be executed, more than one statements are satisfied.
+In that case one will be picked randomly and executed and flow will exit from select block.
+* The above can limit us if we want to act on multiple select cases.
+In that case, we can wrap the select case with a for loop.
+* The for loop will handle messages sent on all channels but it will still be blocked if it keeps on waiting on some cases which will never be satisfied and hence will be blocked.
+To avoid such cases, we can add a default case.
+This can be acheived by having a done channel which is for exiting / returning.